chavarera/PythonScript/Basic/WhileLoop.md

-## While Loop :performing_arts:
+## Loop Statement : While Loop

-### Introduction :barber:
+### Introduction

 - While loops repeat as long as a certain boolean condition is met.
 - The while loop in Python is used to iterate over a block of code as long as the test expression (condition) is true.
-- Mostly while loop is used when we want to iterate a dynamically number of times repeation.
+- Mostly while loop is used when we want to iterate a dynamical number of times repetition of an object.
 - The loop iterates while the condition is true.
 - When the condition becomes false, program control passes to the line immediately following the loop.
 - Iteration means executing the same block of code over and over, potentially many times.